On the geodesic flow on CAT(0) spaces: Introduction

 \section{Introduction}

 Topological transitivity and topological mixing of the geodesic flow are two dynamical properties extensively studied for Riemannian manifolds.
 Anosov in \cite{[Ano]} first proved topological transitivity of the geodesic flow for compact manifolds of negative curvature.
-Eberlein in \cite{[Ebe2]} proved topological mixing for a large class of compact manifolds.
-In particular, he established topological mixing for compact manifolds of negative curvature as well as for compact manifolds of non-positive curvature not admitting isometric, totally geodesic embedding of $\mathbb{R}^{2}.$ The latter is the class of the so called visibility manifolds (see \cite{[EON]} and \cite{[Ebe2]}) and, in modern terminology, it can equivalently be described as the class of compact $CAT(0)$ manifolds which are hyperbolic in the sense of Gromov (see \cite[Ch.
-II, Theorem 9.33]{[BrH]}).
+Eberlein in \cite{[Ebe2]} proved topological mixing for a large class of manifolds.
+In particular, he established topological mixing for complete finite volume manifolds of negative curvature as well as for compact manifolds of non-positive curvature not admitting isometric, totally geodesic embedding of $\mathbb{R}^{2}.$ The latter is the class of the so called visibility manifolds (see \cite{[EON]} and \cite{[Ebe2]}) and, in modern terminology, it can equivalently be described as the class of compact $CAT(0)$ manifolds which are hyperbolic in the sense of Gromov (see \cite[Ch.
+II, Th.
+9.33]{[BrH]}).
 For certain classes of quotients of $CAT(-1)$ spaces by discrete groups of isometries, topological mixing was shown in \cite{[CT3]}.

-In all the above mentioned results the following two properties of the universal covering were essential:
+All the above results are along the lines of Eberlein's approach where the following two properties of the universal covering were essential:

-\begin{description} \item[(U)] uniqueness of geodesic lines joining two boundary points at infinity and
+\begin{description} \item[(u)] uniqueness of geodesic lines joining two boundary points at infinity and

-\item[(C)] the distance of asymptotic geodesics tends, up to re-parametrization, to zero. \end{description}
+\item[(c)] the distance of asymptotic geodesics tends, up to re-parametrization, to zero. \end{description}

-In this work we prove topological mixing for closed surfaces of genus $\geq2$ equipped with a Euclidean metric with finitely many conical singularities of angle $>2\pi.$ For this class of spaces, the universal cover is a $CAT(0)$ space which contains flat strips (which correspond to closed geodesics not containing conical singularities) and, thus, property (U) above does not hold.
-For the same reason property (C) does not hold either.
-However, we use the fact (shown in \cite{[CPT]}) that in these surfaces, a non-closed geodesic has $0$ distance from the set of conical points, in order to show that properties (U) and (C) above do hold when the geodesics involved are not lifts of closed geodesics.

-Our approach is along the lines of the original proof in Eberlein's work (cf \cite{[Ebe2]}).
-However, since we need to generalize from manifolds to more general settings, we will use recent terminology adopted in the line of proof in \cite{[CT3]} and make adjustments, when needed, to deal with the implications arising from closed geodesics.